 Why do most APIs version?
 When there's limited control over the data that's returned from an API endpoint, any change can be considered a breaking change, and breaking changes require a new version.
 If adding new features to an API requires a new version, then a tradeoff emerges between releasing often and having many incremental versions versus the understandability and maintainability of the API.

-Most type systems which recognise "null" provide both the common type, and the nullable version of that type, where by default types do not include "null" unless explicitly declared.
-However in a GraphQL type system, every field is nullable by default.
-This is because there are many things which can go awry in a networked service backed by databases and other services.
+Most type systems which recognise "null" provide both the common type and the nullable version of that type, whereby default types do not include "null" unless explicitly declared.
+However, in a GraphQL type system, every field is nullable by default.
+This is because there are many things that can go awry in a networked service backed by databases and other services.
 A database could go down, an asynchronous action could fail, an exception could be thrown.
 Beyond simply system failures, authorization can often be granular, where individual fields within a request can have different authorization rules.

 By defaulting every field to nullable, any of these reasons may result in just that field returned "null" rather than having a complete failure for the request.
 Instead, GraphQL provides non-null variants of types which make a guarantee to clients that if requested, the field will never return "null".
 Instead, if an error occurs, the previous parent field will be "null" instead.